haas-binge/dwa-compare-dbt/README.md

 Our aim is to make it as easy as possible for you to setup the fully functional solution for yourself.

-For further information regarding the DDVUG Challenge see: dwa-compare.info Link to the Video of the TDWI presentation: https://www.youtube.com/playlist?list=PLFcYych8PxveerZ-J9POQ4WpFcbd1rhvJ Link to the Powerpoint of the TDWI presentation: [Link Text](useful_documents/Willibald_with_dbt_slides.pdf)
+For further information regarding the DDVUG Challenge see: https://dwa-compare.info/ Link to the Video of the TDWI presentation: https://www.youtube.com/playlist?list=PLFcYych8PxveerZ-J9POQ4WpFcbd1rhvJ Link to the Powerpoint of the TDWI presentation: [Link Text](useful_documents/Willibald_with_dbt_slides.pdf)